Dezzmeister/fx/README.md

 1. You need Xlib - if you are using a Debian-based distro you can get it with `apt-get install libx11-dev`

 2. Build a release binary with `make`.
-The binary will be named `fx`; install it wherever you want.
+The binary will be called `fx_bin`.

+3. Install the binary and the wrapper script with `make install`.
+The tool will be installed to /usr/local/bin by default, but you can change this by setting `INSTALL_DIR`.

 ## How to use it

 1. Have an X server running

+2. Start fx with `. fx`

-2. Start `fx` from anywhere, and a window will pop up with the contents of the current working directory.
+2. A window will pop up with the contents of the current working directory.
 You can scroll the list up or down, and click into directories to move into them.
+There are some keys you can press as well:
+     - 'c' to close fx and `cd` to the selected directory.
+You need to start fx with `. fx` for this to work.
+     - 'q' to quit
-Press `q` to quit and `d` to show some debug boxes.
+     - 'd' to show some debug boxes